 8. League Meeting.
 League meetings shall be held at a venue organised by the Executive Committee.
 All league meeting shall start at 6.30pm.

 8a.
 One representative being the secretary or other nominated person from each member club will be allowed to attend the league general meetings.
 The nominated person must be appointed by the club secretary and registered with the club.

 8b.
 Any club failing to send a representative to the general meetings shall be fined a sum of £20.00.

 8c.
 The Executive Chairperson reserves the right to remove any club representative from the meeting in the event of disorderly conduct by any such representative.

 9. Registration of Players.
-Registration of players will only be accepted on league website online registration system.
-An unlimited number of players may be registered by a member club, however, if the member club has more than 50 players registered in any particular season a charge of £1.00 will apply for each player thereafter.
+Registration of players will only be accepted on league play-cricket website.
+An unlimited number of players may be registered by a member club, however if a player is removed from the clubs play cricket site the player will become free to register with another club regardless if they played in the previous season.

 9b.
 When a player registration has been approved by the league the player photograph and their details, including date of registration will be uploaded to the appropriate member club webpage to confirm registration.